Johnhundred/Filter_XSS_Nested/README.md

 ## Notice

-This is a :construnction: Work In Progress :construction: - meaning certain things are lacking.
+This is a :construction: Work In Progress :construction: - meaning certain things are lacking.
 For example, there is no iteration limit, meaning that objects with circular references will continue to run forever - until your server crashes.
 This will be implemented eventually.